The Bitcoin Lamborghini

 The Media Explosion

-The story crossed borders and languages.
+In total, Peter's Bitcoin Lamborghini story was covered by more than 40 publications across 12 countries and 8 languages.
 It became one of the defining moments of the 2017-2018 crypto bull run — a story that made Bitcoin real and tangible for millions of people who had only heard of it in abstract terms.
+Peter's story generated more mainstream press coverage than any other individual Bitcoin transaction in 2017, including purchases of real estate, art, and other luxury goods.

 "Wen Lambo" and "Wen Moon"